Tell us about your role…

 I am also responsible for all our third-party supplier relationships such as Blick Rothenburg (accountants), Chalkline (IT support), Octopus (energy supplier), Atlas (cleaning contractors).

 The business has grown by five people in the last year alone, which has meant my role has developed from managing everyone directly, to instating two Heads of Department who oversee the Client Relationship Management and Technical Analyst teams.
 Though this means less direct reports, it means more responsibility and higher expectations.

-One of my main focuses over the course of the last few years has been to develop the First Wealth Academy and ensure the development of team members who want to progress in their career.
+One of my main focuses over the course of the last few years has been to develop the First Wealth Academy and ensure the development of team members who want to progress in their careers.
 I am heavily involved in the planning and training sessions it takes to get people upskilled to the level we insist on in the business.

-To help with the HR aspects of my role, we recently integrated Culture Amp, a highly efficient platform that allows us to measure and streamline career development, employee engagement, team feedback, and identify problems as early as possible.
-This was immensely helpful when we transitioned from being predominantly office based to working from home when the UK entered the first lockdown.
+To help with the HR aspects of my role, we recently integrated Culture Amp, a highly efficient platform that allows us to measure and streamline career development, employee engagement, and team feedback, and identify problems as early as possible.
+This was immensely helpful when we transitioned from being predominantly office-based to working from home when the UK entered the first lockdown.
 Not to mention virtually onboarding the five new starters that have joined since then.